mutatecsharp/mutate-csharp/README.md

 ### Usage for `test`
 Evaluates each mutant (representing an artificial fault) if it can be detected by the tests corresponding to the program under test.

+`test` requires the mutated version of the program under test to be available.
 ```sh
 Usage: MutateCSharp test [<args>]
   --test-project              Required.
 The path to the test project.